mila-developer/mila-developer/README.md

  # Hello everyone! 🤗

 I'm Camila, from Brazil and living in Portugal actually. <br>
-I'm a Computer Engineering student that has been focused on FrontEnd Developer. <br>
+I'm a Computer Engineering student that has been focused on Front-end Developer. <br>

 ### 👩‍💻 Being a developer is a journey where a next stop is the solution to a problem.